Hits Radio East Midlands: Gem 106

 On 9 November 2010, Orion Media announced that Heart 106 would be relaunched and renamed as 'Gem 106' on 1 January 2011.
 Under the rebrand, the station ended its franchise agreement with Global Radio which allowed it to use the Heart identity and carry networked programming from London.

 Gem 106 was launched at midnight on Saturday 1 January 2011 with a special programme presented by Orion's director of programming and marketing David Lloyd.
 The GEM name stands for 'Great East Midlands', the name created and used from 1988 onwards for GEM-AM (later Classic Gold GEM) an AM (medium wave), 'solid gold' secondary service of Radio Trent.
 The majority of the station's programming is locally produced and broadcast from Nottingham.

-As of March 2016, Gem refreshed their imaging and jingle package using a custom package from Wisebuddah, to which the '106' was dropped from the name.
+As of March 2016, Gem refreshed their imaging and jingle package using a custom package from Wisebuddah, at which point the '106' was dropped from the name.

 On 6 May 2016, the station's owners, Orion, announced they had been bought by Bauer for an undisclosed fee, reportedly between £40 and £50 million.
 As of August 2016, Gem is aligned with the Hits Radio network, using its generic on-air imaging package.
-The station retains its own regional programming throughout the day.
+The station retained its own regional programming throughout the day.

 In July 2019, Gem began taking overnight programming from the Hits Radio Network in Manchester on Sunday - Thursday nights before gradually expanding to evening and off-peak output.

-In April 2022, Bauer announced that all local programming on Gem outside the weekday breakfast show would be replaced by networked Hits Radio programming.

-As of May 2022, Gem broadcasts a regional breakfast show on weekdays, alongside hourly news bulletins seven days a week and traffic updates at peak times.
+As of May 2022, Gem broadcasts a regional breakfast show on weekdays from the Nottingham studios, alongside hourly news bulletins seven days a week and traffic updates at peak times.
+All other programming output comes from the Hits Radio Network.

+End of analogue broadcasting - 106 MHz FM

+On 29 August 2023, Bauer announced that from 2 October 2023, Gem will be available only on DAB and online, while its FM frequency, 106 MHz will be switched to Greatest Hits Radio, stating that 'there are so many FM frequencies in the area it was not possible for both stations to be on FM at once'.

+At 10:00pm on 1 October 2023, Gem ceased FM transmissions.
+The station's FM frequency, 106 MHz FM, was switched to Greatest Hits Radio East Midlands.

+Hits Radio rebrand

+On 10 January 2024, station owners Bauer announced Gem would be rebranded as Hits Radio East Midlands from 17 April 2024, as part of a network-wide relaunch involving 17 local radio stations in England and Wales.

+On 20 March 2025, Bauer announced it would end its regional Hits Radio breakfast show for the East Midlands to be replaced by a new national breakfast show for England and Wales on 9 June 2025.
+Local news and traffic bulletins were retained but the station's Nottingham studios were closed.

+The station's final regional programme aired on 6 June 2025.